 While there are numerous methods of growing seaweed, in Madagascar the Off-Bottom Method, where seaweed is grown on ropes just off the seabed, is the most common.
 We experimented with numerous growing techniques, and introduced the Long-Line Method to the farmers of the Bay of Ranobe.
 This system uses floating ropes placed in deeper water, and consequently has numerous benefits.
 Improved access to sunlight and nutrients allows for faster growth, alongside reduced competition with seagrass.
 Farmers have access to their farms at any time, and can work from their boats, avoiding exposure to the harsh elements and potentially hazardous aquatic life.
 Additionally, the location of the farms is more flexible, avoiding any potential conflicts over access to the marine environment.
 This technique has proven to be so favourable that the Long-Line Method is spreading to other seaweed producing regions throughout Southwest Madagascar, as word travels.

-Seaweed farming currently takes place in six villages in the Bay (Ifaty, Mangily, Amboaboaky, Betsibaroke, Madirano, and Ambolomailaky) involving a current total of 286 households.
+Seaweed farming has been established in eight villages in the Bay (Ifaty, Mangily, Amboaboaky, Betsibaroke, Madirano, Ambolomailaky, Beravy and Ambalaboy) involving over 300 households.
 Seaweed sales take place in each village every month.
 Harvest results to date have been extremely encouraging and show that the seaweed farmers in the Bay of Ranobe are taking to their new livelihoods.
-In the last 10 months seaweed farmers in the Bay of Ranobe have sold over 50,000 kg of seaweed, and as farmers continue to expand their production capacity, harvest levels will continue to grow.

 “When I only relied on fishing I could come home with no fish” I am no longer worried about finding food… I can always expect to get something at the end of the (seaweed) growing cycle.
 It fits with the Vezo lifestyle because it is not taking away part of being Vezo.
 It suits Vezo life.
 Our extra income depends on what we produce every month but with the money we have made we can make provisions that we could not make before.
 We have more time and more money and can take care of our family better.
 Things I didn’t have before or couldn’t afford, I now can have.”